nnehome/nnehome.github.io/docs/source/home/home.rst

 3. For each :math:`\ell`, summarize the data :math:`\{\boldsymbol{y}^{(\ell)}, \boldsymbol{x}\}` into a set of data moments :math:`\boldsymbol{m}^{(\ell)}`.
 (We specify :math:`\boldsymbol{m}` so that it contains information for recovering :math:`\boldsymbol{\theta}`.
 Common examples include the mean of :math:`\boldsymbol{y}` and the covariances between :math:`\boldsymbol{y}` and :math:`\boldsymbol{x}`.)

- Using the structural model, we can generate the outcome :math:`y^{(l)}` under :math:`\theta^{(l)}`.
-After repeating this procedure a number of times, we get the corresponding datasets that are generated under a range of parameter values.
-These datasets form the basis of the training examples that we can use to learn the mapping from data to the "correct" parameter values.

 4. Repeat step 1-3 for :math:`\ell=1,...,L` to construct the training set :math:`\{\boldsymbol{m}^{(\ell)},\boldsymbol{\theta}^{(\ell)}\}_{\ell=1}^{L}`.
 We can also create a validation set by repeating these steps more times for :math:`\ell=L+1,...,L^{*}`.

 5. Train a neural net using the training and validation sets in step 4.
 It takes :math:`\boldsymbol{m}` as input and gives :math:`\boldsymbol{\theta}` as output.